corda/corda-docs-portal/content/en/platform/corda/5.2/application-networks/creating/mgm/reregister.md

 ---
-description: "Learn how to re-register a MGM in order to update its member-provided context or endpoint information."
+description: "Learn how to re-register an MGM in order to update its member-provided context or endpoint information."
 date: '2024-01-11'
 version: 'Corda 5.2'
 title: "Re-register an MGM"